PhilToolan/GE1-2020-2021-Assignment/README.md

 ## Description:
 The assingment will be a series of audio visual experiences.
 There is 3 experiences available: "Pong Effect", "Retrowave" and "The Club".
 Pong Effect is a simple game of pong that takes place while travelling through a procedural world.
 Retrowave is a simple audio visualisation that uses lots of post processing effects to get a synthwave feel to the visual.
 The club is an audio visualisation that takes place while travelling through an endless procedural tunnel.
+I had to recreate the repo during the assignment so here is the original repo to track the commits: https://github.com/PhilToolan/GE1-2020-2021-Assingment

 ## Pong Effect